vedantsinggh/ganita/README.md

 This prints 3 to the console.

-`
+`asm
 10 WHILE DUP 0 > DO
 	DUP 2 % 0 NOT = IF DUP PRINT END
 	1 -
 END
 `

-this prints odd numbers from 9 to 0
+This prints odd numbers from 9 to 0

 ## How to Run?
-Ganita is pretty flexible language that supports both interpretation and compillation.<br>
+Ganita is pretty flexible language that supports both interpretation and compilation.<br>

 #### STEP 1
 	make